 The Las Vegas location has one of the largest selections of fine tequilas and consists of the main dining room, al fresco patios, a bar, and a few intimate and private dining rooms.
 Enter the premises to have fun with hand-shaken margaritas, craft cocktails, and several selections of fine wine.

-Javier’s only uses sustainable seafood to make dishes like the Camarones Al Mojo De Ajo, Carlitos Mazatlan (fresh wild scallops), enchiladas pueblo, Camarones con rajas, and Salmon Al Sarten.
-The salads on the menu include the house salad with house ranch dressing, Javier’s Special house salad with shaved parmesan, enslada de Asada, and Javier’s Chopped salad with fresh greens cucumbers, avocado, roasted corn, tomatoes, and champagne vinaigrette.
+Javier’s uses quality seafood to make dishes like the Camarones Al Mojo De Ajo, Callitos Mazatlan, enchiladas pueblo, Camarones con rajas, and Salmon Al Sarten.
+The salads on the menu include the house salad, Javier’s Special house salad with shaved parmesan, ensalada de Asada, and Javier’s chopped salad with fresh greens, cucumbers, avocado, roasted corn, tomatoes, and champagne vinaigrette.

 - Address: 9640 W Tropicana Ste 101, Las Vegas